yychung-dev/pitch-a-seat/README.md

 ##  Main Features

 - **Ticket Posting & Browsing**
   Users can publish second-hand tickets with images, prices, and seat details.
-Tickets are browsed by clicking on a game date within the interactive calendar, allowing users to view all listings for that particular match, including seat details and prices..
+Tickets are browsed by clicking on a game date within the interactive calendar, allowing users to view all listings for that particular match, including seat details and prices.

 - **Secure Online Payment**
   Integrated with TapPay API to enable safe and verified online transactions between buyers and sellers.